The idea behind an emulator is to simulate the operation of an processor to test programs before the actual program is written and run on hardware.

 Created using Wink.

-The emulator consists of three classes: EmuGUI
+The emulator consists of three classes: EmuGUI,

-Processor
+Processor and Memory.

-class, as the name suggests, is the class
+The Processor class, as the name suggests, is the class

 which simulates the processor.
 It is an static class with a list of